tyreepearson/field-workshops-terraform/docs/index.md

 - **Variables:** Store values for use by rules and functions.
 - **Parameters:** Accept inputs passed to policies.

+???

+These are some key peices on how sentienl works, also general things overall
 ---
 name: language-const-2
 # Key Sentinel Language Constructs (2)